Which? Campaigns Which? campaigns on issues that matter to consumers, from bills to banks

 We're working to put a stop to dodgy sales and marketing practices, encourage more competition in the energy market, and make energy companies offer clearer information about how you can cut your energy costs.

-We'll continue our work in personal finance – ensuring that consumers are at the heart of banking reform, making sure we've a proactive financial regulator and helping prevent dodgy financial products being sold to consumers.
+We'll continue our work in – ensuring that consumers are at the heart of banking reform, making sure we've a proactive financial regulator and helping prevent dodgy financial products being sold to consumers.

 As always, your consumer rights will be at the heart of our work so you're likely to see Which? in the media, challenging the government and developing our online advice to help make you as powerful as the organisations you deal with in your daily lives.